Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Generalized Short Path Framework

-so using the positive root Thus, the short-path condition must hold for the values of $b$ given in theorem statement. \end{proof}
+Thus, the short path condition must hold for the values of $b$ given in theorem statement. \end{proof}

 It is also natural to ask if a modified log-Sobolev inequality would work.
 The apparent issue is with relating the Dirichlet form to the energy with respect to $D(P)$.
-Although we could not prove a generic bound in terms of modified log-Sobolev constant, we can use it to derive a lower bound on standard Log Sobolev constant by using the following thoerem. \begin{theorem}[Theorem 1 in \cite{salez2020sharp}] Let $\omega_{\textrm{LSI}}$ and $\omega_{\textrm{MLSI}}$ respectively denote the log-Sobolev constant and the modified log-Sobolev constant of a Markov chain $\Mcal = (\Xcal,P,\pi)$.
+Although we could not prove a generic bound in terms of modified log-Sobolev constant, we can use it to derive a lower bound on the standard log-Sobolev constant by using the following thoerem. \begin{theorem}[Theorem 1 in \cite{salez2022upgradingmlsilsireversible}] Let $\omega_{\textup{LS}}$ and $\omega_{\textup{MLS}}$ respectively denote the log-Sobolev constant and the modified log-Sobolev constant of a Markov chain $\Mcal = (\Xcal,P,\pi)$.
 If $\Mcal$ is reversible, then

 where $p$ is the smallest non-zero element in $P$. \end{theorem} Note that for general Markov chains $p$ can be exponentially small.
-However, in certain cases such as single site Glauber dynamics on bounded degree graphs, $p$ is only polynomially small.
-Therefore, in these special cases, our main theorem implies a super quadratic speed up although the speedup term $c$ might be falling with $n$.
+However, in certain cases such as single-site Glauber dynamics on bounded degree graphs, $p$ is only polynomially small, e.g. the antiferomagnetic $2$-spins in \cite[Proof of Theorem 1.1]{chen2023optimal}.
+Therefore, in these special cases, our main theorem implies a super-quadratic speed up although the speedup term $c$ might be falling with $n$.